-The first meeting, to discuss Joanna Bator’s Ciemno, Prawie Noc, will be held on Tuesday 12 February, 7pm, at The Coach and Horses, a gastropub at 26-28 Ray Street, Clerkenwell, London EC1R 3DJ.
+The first meeting, to discuss Joanna Bator’s Ciemno, Prawie Noc, was held on Tuesday 12 February, 7pm, at The Coach and Horses, a gastropub at 26-28 Ray Street, Clerkenwell, London EC1R 3DJ.

-The second meeting, to discuss Piotr Paziński’s Pensjonat and Wojciech Kuczok’s Gnój, will be held on Monday 29 April, 7pm, at The Coach and Horses.
+The second meeting, to discuss Piotr Paziński’s Pensjonat and Wojciech Kuczok’s Gnój, was held on Monday 29 April, 7pm, at The Coach and Horses.

-The third meeting, to discuss Morfina by Stefan Twardoch and Male Lisy by Justyna Bargielska will be held on Tuesday 2 July, 7pm, at The Coach and Horses.
+The third meeting, to discuss Morfina by Stefan Twardoch and Male Lisy by Justyna Bargielska was held on Tuesday 2 July, 7pm, at The Coach and Horses.

-The fourth meeting, to discuss Sylwia Chutnik’s Cwaniary and Igor Ostachowicz’s Noc żywych Żydów, will be held on Tuesday 1 October, 7pm, at The Coach and Horses.
+The fourth meeting, to discuss Sylwia Chutnik’s Cwaniary and Igor Ostachowicz’s Noc żywych Żydów, was held on Tuesday 1 October, 7pm, at The Coach and Horses.

-The fifth meeting, to discuss Michał Witkowski’s The Lumberjack, will be held on Tuesday 19 November, 7pm, at The Coach and Horses.
+The fifth meeting, to discuss Michał Witkowski’s The Lumberjack, was held on Tuesday 19 November, 7pm, at The Coach and Horses.

-Our sixth meeting will be held on Tuesday 14 January 2014, 7pm, at The Coach and Horses.
+Our sixth meeting was held on Tuesday 14 January 2014, 7pm, at The Coach and Horses.

-Discussion at the March meeting will be of Kazimierz Brandys’s Wariacje Pocztowe (Postal Variations) and Filip Springer’s Miedzianka, The Story of a Disappearance.
+Our seventh meeting was held on Tuesday 18 March.
+The discussion at the 18th March meeting was of Kazimierz Brandys’s Wariacje Pocztowe (Postal Variations) and Filip Springer’s Miedzianka, The Story of a Disappearance.